emmajanedrews/base-template/_posts/2017-11-15-why-should-you-put-your-home-on-the-market-this-fall.md

 There are actually a few reasons why now may be the perfect time to put your home on the market.

 **1. Buyer demand will continue to be strong in our market.** We are in one of the strongest markets we’ve ever seen.
 We are starting to see a slight increase in inventory but you will still face less competition at this time of year.
-Buyers are out in force right now..
+Buyers are out in force right now.
 They are serious about buying a home.
 The average house sells in less than 30 days, so why wait to sell yours?

 {% include pullquote.html %}